lambdaclass/aleo_lambda_vm/README.md

 ## Roadmap

 The VM does not currently support all data types and opcodes.
 A complete implementation will take around a month more of work.
+Hopefully it will be ready by the end of February 2023.
 Below is a list of the instructions and data types missing.

 ### Missing data types